Anti-Inflammatory Diet Plan →

 Home › Recipes › By Type › Condiments

-Homemade Sweet and Sour Sauce (No Refined Sugar)
+Homemade Sweet and Sour Sauce

-by Lindsay Cotter · 02/20/2020
+by Lindsay Cotter Published: Feb 20, 2020

 Jump to Recipe

-homemade sweet and sour sauce in white bowl and on wooden spoon
+homemade sweet and sour sauce in white bowl and on wooden spoon this for later

-Back in 2017, when I was creating my Superfoods Nourishing Bowl cookbook, I came to realize that sauces are the KEY to making healthy food shine.
+Back in 2017, when I was creating my Superfoods Nourishing Bowl Cookbook, I came to realize that sauces are the KEY to making healthy food shine.
 Not store bought sauces, although some are quite healthy these days.
 But rather, homemade sauces.

 My homemade sauce recipes start with simple ingredients you may already have in your pantry.
 Which brings me to this homemade sweet and sour sauce recipe today.
 This version is better for you, made with less sugar.
-Even better news is that the sauce is dairy free, and has no MSG or artificial colors!
+Even better news is that the sauce is dairy-free, and has no MSG or artificial colors!

 The problem with many of the store-bought condiments and sauces are the excess sugar and artificial ingredients.
 Most of the store brand sweet and sour sauces include red food coloring and a lot of sodium, too.